 The Duke Lemur Center is open seven days a week from 9:00 a.m. ’til 4:00 p.m. all year 'round.
 The tour department and Lemur Landing Gift Shop close occasionally for holidays and for staff development.
 A list of closure dates is available HERE.

-The Duke Lemur Center is located at 3705 Erwin Road in Durham, NC less than 10 minutes from Duke’s West Campus.
-For directions to the Duke Lemur Center, please click here.
+The Duke Lemur Center is located in Duke Forest, less than 10 minutes from Duke’s West Campus.
+For our GPS address and directions to the Duke Lemur Center, please click here.

 Do I need to call ahead to visit the DLC and see the lemurs?
 Yes, all tours are by appointment only.
 Please visit our tours homepage to make your reservation.